Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 ### So why do we think that it is business flights that are the problem?

 Everyone knows someone who flies for business.
-Actually, people who work in jobs that require air travel make up a very small proportion of the UK population.
-But still, advertising and other narratives lead us to believe that business flyers are the problem.
+We compare their frequent trips abroad to our own annual holiday.
+But actually, people who work in jobs that require air travel make up a very small proportion of the UK population.
+The holiday market is much, much larger.
+Still, advertising and other narratives lead us to believe that business flyers are the problem.

 With the pandemic, it’s estimated that business travel fell by 70-90% in 2020.